saslanov94/remove_bloat_win10/README.md

 # cleanup_win10

-Just some Powershell scripts used for cleaning-up the Windows 10 Environment
+Some Powershell scripts used for cleaning-up the Windows 10 Environment

 **Remove_Cortana.ps1** remove the Cortana app which can't be uninstall via Apps